gnuradio/pybombs/README.md

 ### Install it all manually

-If you want to install yourself, you need to make sure the `pybombs` module is in the PYTHONPATH.
+If you want to install PyBOMBS yourself, you need to make sure the `pybombs` module is in the PYTHONPATH.
 To run PyBOMBS in this case, execute `main.py`.
 You can symlink or alias that to `pybombs` (e.g. `ln -s /path/to/pybombs/main.py ~/bin/pybombs`).
 If you don't know what any of this means, please use one of the methods explained further up.

 ## Quickstart